nrfconnect/sdk-nrf/lib/bin/lwm2m_carrier/lwm2m_carrier.rst

    * The LwM2M carrier library is currently only certified for the *LTE-M* LTE mode.
    * The :option:`CONFIG_LTE_NETWORK_USE_FALLBACK` should be disabled in your application, as seen in the :ref:`lwm2m_carrier` sample project configuration (:file:`nrf/samples/nrf9160/lwm2m_carrier/prj.conf`).

+* The LwM2M carrier library registers to receive several AT event reports using the :ref:`at_cmd_readme` and :ref:`at_notif_readme` libraries.
+The following notifications should not be deregistered by the application:

+   * SMS events (AT+CNMI).
+   * Packet Domain events (AT+CGEREP).
+   * Report Network Error Codes events (AT+CNEC): EPS Session Management events are used by the LwM2M carrier library.
+The application may enable or disable EPS Mobility Management events.
+   * Network Registration Status events (AT+CEREG): Notification Level 2 is used by the LwM2M carrier library.
+The application may increase this level, but should not decrease it.

 * The LwM2M carrier library controls the LTE link.

    * This is needed for storing keys to the modem, which requires disconnecting from an LTE link and connecting to it.